hermasyp/material-dialogs/README.md

 ## Miscellaneous

 There are little details which are easy to miss.
-For an example, auto dismiss controls whether pressing the action buttons will automatically dismiss the dialog or not.
+For an example, auto dismiss controls whether pressing the action buttons or tapping a list item will automatically dismiss the dialog or not.
 By default, it's turned on.
 You can disable it:

 ```kotlin
 MaterialDialog(this)